“No-Pay, No-Play” Law in Louisiana

 Although you may not be able to obtain full compensation for all your injuries and damages if you are not insured, you may still be eligible to file a claim and recover some.If you are insured but the damages exceed the coverage you have, you may still have options.
-Contact the car accident lawyers of Cardone Law Firm for a FREE and confidential consultation.
+Contact the car accident lawyer of Cardone Law Firm for a FREE and confidential consultation.
 Is the Law Punishing Less Fortunate Drivers?

 Opponents of the Louisiana motorist coverage policy argue that this law seeks payment from individuals who do not have expendable funds.

 However, those abiding by the law can agree that making every driver covered by insurance minimums is the only way to maintain fairness and ensure that innocent victims involved in car accidents have a way of securing financial aid for the damages they have suffered.
 Insured drivers are not only protecting themselves but also others.Cardone Law Firm has experience providing assistance to uninsured drivers who have been involved in serious accidents.
-Contact our Louisiana car accident attorneys today at 504-522-3333 for a FREE consultation to better understand whether or not compensation is available to you.
+Contact our Louisiana car accident attorney today at 504-522-3333 for a FREE consultation to better understand whether or not compensation is available to you.

 Although there are certain penalties under the ‘No-Pay, No-Play’ law, you may still be eligible to file a claim if the damages you have suffered exceed the threshold.